“This post may contain affiliate links. Please read my disclosure for more info.

-The idea of time blocking, or using a block schedule, is that it’s not enough to just write down your plan.
-We all have things we want to get done.
-But unless we get super intentional with our time, those things just keep getting moved to next week.
+The idea of time blocking, is that it’s not enough to just write down your tasks.
+Unless they’re assigned to a specific time, your day will control you.
+And whatever’s not urgent will keep getting moved to next week.

-Remember those awful bells in high school telling us when we were able to move?
-It seemed prison-like, and immature at the time, but is it really?
+Remember those awful bells in school telling us when we were able to move?
+It seemed prison-like then, but is it really?

 Suppose your school system made the announcement: “We’re going to continue to teach your kids Math, Reading, Science and History.
-But we’re not going to have structured time periods.
-We’ll just work it all in where we can”.
+But we won’t have structured time periods.
+We’ll just work it all in when we can.”

-You’d probably wonder how they’ll get anything accomplished.
+You might wonder how they’ll get anything accomplished.
 They’re teaching hundreds of students simultaneously.
-So if your daughter needs to know Algebra by June, wouldn’t it feel more secure knowing that she’ll be doing just that every single morning from 9:15 to 10:00?
+So if your daughter needs to know Algebra by June, wouldn’t it feel more secure knowing that she’ll be doing it every single morning from 9:15 to 10:00?

 And when there’s a test or quiz scheduled for a certain day, isn’t it always first up?
-The most important thing is done first, and the less crucial things – the sand – fill in the rest of the period.
+The most important thing is scheduled first, and the less critical things fill in the rest of the period.

 Controlling the Chaos

 Have you ever visited an emergency room on a weekend night?
-Or, who hasn’t seen episodes of Grey’s Anatomy or ER on TV, when fifteen injured patients arrive within minutes.
+Or, who hasn’t seen episodes of Grey’s Anatomy on TV, when fifteen injured patients arrive within minutes.

-It seems chaotic initially, but everyone working there already knows that the guy with the heart attack will be looked at before the kid with the broken arm.
+It seems chaotic initially, but everyone there already knows that the guy with the heart attack will be looked at before the kid with the broken arm.

 They’ll get to everyone, but before they lift a finger, they’ve already prioritized tasks.

 Our day may not be as dramatic, but if we don’t triage what’s coming at us, we’ll reach the end of the week wondering how so many things fell through the cracks.

 It’s not enough to jot down a to-do list.
 Like Marie Forleo says, “If it’s not scheduled, it’s not real.“